-This is the blog/newsroom page for the Oncology Nursing Society and features articles written by staff writers and working nurses in-the-know.
+This is the blog/newsroom page for the Oncology Nursing Society and features articles written by staff writers and working nurses who are in the know.
 Topics include industry and research news, as well as practical professional information and self-care tips.

 Staff and guest writers alike contribute to the Gypsy Nurse with informational articles and first-person posts, such as one writer’s account of being a travel nurse in the U.S. Virgin Islands during Hurricane Irma.
 But this is more than just a blog.
-They also have a very solid social media presence (including a Facebook following of about 30,000 likes) and offer a variety of resources for travel nurses, such as housing and job listings.
+It also has a very solid social media presence and offers a variety of resources for travel nurses, such as housing and job listings.

 The Best Blog for Nursing Humor

 This blog is basically “The Onion” for nurses.
-They post relatable and funny stories like “NASA Nurses Still Awaiting Callback from Extraterrestrial Docs” and “Ultra Breaking News: Patient Doesn’t Want Turkey Sandwich.”
-It’s fun to keep up with their posts on the site, as well as on their social accounts across Facebook, Twitter, and Instagram.
+It posts relatable and funny stories like “Hospital Administrators Utilizing $8 Twitter Blue Checkmarks for Patient Communication” and “Tinder Profiles by Specialty.”
+It’s fun to keep up with its posts on the site, as well as on its social media accounts across Facebook, Twitter, and Instagram.

 Brittney Wilson, BSN, RN, is the Nerdy Nurse.
 Her blog focuses on nursing and tech, and her audience spans everyone from nursing students to full-time healthcare workers to the general public.
-She’ll talk about things like the best shoes for nurses in 2019, as well as the must-have tech gadgets for nurses.
+She’ll talk about things like the best medical TV shows for 2023, as well as shoe reviews and travel nurse housing.
 Wilson even includes some handy resources for starting your own nursing blog.

 Kathy Quan has been an RN for more than 35 years, and she’s also a published author in her field.
-She’s a home health and hospice nurse who focuses much of her blog on providing uplifting and inspiring content to her fellow nurses.
-Quan celebrated Nurse’s Week by publishing a new post each day that highlighted various benefits available to nurses that week, such as free apps, webinars, and where to look online for nurse freebies and discounts.
+She’s a home health and hospice nurse, who focuses much of her blog on providing uplifting and inspiring content to her fellow nurses.
+Quan celebrated the start of 2023 by publishing her self-care intentions for the new year.

 Nacole Riccaboni is an RN whose blog offers her take on nursing and her expertise to the nursing community.
-Nurse Nacole posts a nursing tip of the day every day, and she hosts one podcast and co-hosts another, both of which are also available from her blog.
-She’s also about to start on the path toward earning a DNP, which is a unique journey to follow for any other nurses who might be considering that route.
+Nurse Nacole posts a nursing tip of the day every day, and she hosts one podcast and co-hosts another, both of which are available from her blog.
+She’s an Acute Care and Family Nurse Practitioner and is on the path toward earning a DNP, which is a unique journey to follow for any other nurses who might be considering that route.

 Donna Cardillo, RN, is the “Inspiration Nurse.”
-She’s a writer who travels the world speaking to help professionals -- whether nurses or otherwise -- to reach their full career potential.
+She’s a writer who travels the world speaking to help professionals — nurses or others — to reach their full career potential.
 On top of all this, she runs two blogs: “Motivation Cafe” and “Nurse Power!”
-Motivation Cafe is an uplifting blog with a more personal touch, including posts like “Age Is a State of Mind: 4 Ways to Stay Young at Heart.”
+Motivation Cafe is an uplifting blog with a more personal touch, including posts like “You Are Not Alone: A Nod to Caregivers.”
 Nurse Power! is Cardillo’s second blog, which is full of great informational content for nurses, such as questions to prepare yourself to answer in a job interview or the right amount of notice to give when resigning from a position.

-Nurse Keith has been regularly writing his Digital Doorway blog since 2005.
-In addition to writing, he also provides holistic career coaching and hosts the Nurse Keith Show podcast, which you can find on his blog site.
-Recent posts include topics like resisting change in the workplace, ways to build a network of nurse allies, and questioning whether your nursing career is on autopilot.
+Nurse Keith has been writing the Nurse Keith’s Digital Doorway blog since 2005.
+In addition to writing, he provides holistic career coaching and hosts the Nurse Keith Show podcast, which you can find on his blog site.
+Posts include topics like how to ace your nursing interview, ways to build a network of nurse allies, and conscious creation of your nursing career.